apache/singa/tool/code-format/README.md

 # How to format code

-This guide is for singa devoloper who should sanitize the code before merging into the main branch.
+This guide is for singa developer who should sanitize the code before merging into the main branch.

-## tools to auto formating code
+## tools to auto formatting code

 Install clang-format for C++: